Jonathan Doriscar

 IPR working paper source page, WP-25-31.

-Public IPR working paper page for Jonathan's two-study project on justification, outrage, and reform discourse around police violence.
+Public IPR working paper page for my two-study project on justification, outrage, and reform discourse around police violence.

 TGS Spotlight: Jonathan Doriscar

-Northwestern's Graduate School spotlight directory lists Jonathan as a PhD Candidate in Social Psychology and Master's Student in Data Science & Statistics.
+Northwestern Graduate School profile of my work as a PhD candidate in Social Psychology and a Master's student in Data Science & Statistics.

 From Data to Discovery: Unsupervised Machine Learning’s Role in Social Cognition